rgilks/pongo/ARTICLE.md

     participant Server

-    Note over Client: Frame 100: User presses UP Client->>Client: A. Apply Input (Predict)
+    Note over Client: Frame 100: User presses UP Client->>Client: Apply Input (Predict)
-    Client->>Server: Send Input (Seq 100)
+    Client->>Server: Send Input

     Note over Server: ...Network Delay...

-    Server->>Server: Frame 100: Process Input
+    Server->>Server: Process Input
     Server->>Client: Send Snapshot (Tick 100)

     Note over Client: ...Network Delay...

-    Note over Client: Client is now at Frame 105 Client->>Client: Receive Snapshot (Tick 100)
+    Note over Client: Client receives snapshot
+    Client->>Client: Compare prediction vs server
+    alt Prediction matches
+        Client->>Client: Continue smoothly
+    else Divergence detected
-    Client->>Client: B. Rewind to Tick 100
+        Client->>Client: Reset to server state
-    Client->>Client: C. Replay Inputs 101-105
-    Client->>Client: D. Render Frame 105
+    end
 ```

-If the prediction matches the server (which is typical given shared deterministic logic), the user sees smooth movement.
-If there is a divergence (e.g. due to packet loss), the client resets to the authoritative server state.
+---

 ## 4. Rendering with WebGPU

-The client uses [`wgpu`](https://wgpu.rs/), the Rust implementation of the WebGPU standard, for rendering.
-WebGPU is the successor to WebGL, offering better performance and a more modern API.

-Because the game logic runs at 60Hz but displays can refresh at 120Hz or higher, the renderer interpolates entity positions between physics ticks to ensure smooth visuals.
+Rendering is handled with [`wgpu`](https://wgpu.rs/), Rust’s implementation of the WebGPU standard.
+The simulation runs at 60Hz, but displays often refresh at 120Hz or higher, so the renderer interpolates entity positions between physics ticks to keep visuals smooth.

+---

 ## 5. Efficient Serialization with `postcard`

-Network bandwidth matters.
-The project uses [`postcard`](https://docs.rs/postcard), a `#![no_std]`-compatible binary serialization format, for all WebSocket messages.
-It produces significantly smaller payloads than JSON, reducing both latency and cost.
+All WebSocket messages are serialized using [`postcard`](https://docs.rs/postcard), a compact binary format that produces far smaller payloads than JSON.
+This reduces latency and keeps request counts (and costs) under control.

+---

-## Economics & Limitations: Is it actually free?
+## Economics & Limitations: Is this actually free?

-The "serverless" promise is pay-per-use, but real-time games are chatty.
-Let's crunch the numbers for 2024.

-### The Cost of Real-Time
-Cloudflare charges for **Requests** and **Duration** (GB-s).
--   **Requests**: Every WebSocket message sent counts as a request (on the standard Workers plan, though specific DO pricing treats active WebSocket connections differently).
--   **Duration**: You are billed for the time the Durable Object is "active" (processing code).

-**Free Tier vs. Paid ($5/mo):**
+“Serverless” sounds cheap until you start sending messages 60 times a second.

+Cloudflare bills Durable Objects based on **requests** and **execution time (GB-s)**.

--   **Free Tier**: 100k requests/day.
-At 60Hz input (approx. 3,600 req/min/player), this only supports ~30 minutes of total gameplay per day.
-Perfect for development, but not production.
+- **Free tier**: ~30 minutes of total gameplay per day.
--   **Paid Tier ($5/mo)**: Checks in at **10 million requests/month**.
-This lifts the ceiling dramatically, allowing for roughly **50 hours of active gameplay per month** included in the base price, with cheap overage.
+- **Paid plan ($5/month)**: ~50 hours of active gameplay per month before overages.

-**Optimization is still Key**: Even with the paid plan, naive networking burns money.
-I optimized by sending inputs only when they change and broadcasting server snapshots at a reduced rate (20Hz).

-### The Problem with scaling
-Durable Objects are single-region.
-If a match is hosted in London, a player in Tokyo effectively faces a 200ms+ RTT.
--   **Solution**: Matchmaking.
-You should group players by region and spawn the Durable Object in the data center closest to them.
--   **Limit**: You cannot move a running Durable Object to another region.
+Durable Objects are also single-region, which means global latency must be handled explicitly with region-aware matchmaking.

+---

 ## Conclusion

-By leveraging Rust's ability to target Wasm, Pongo achieves a "best of both worlds" result:
+By leaning on Rust’s ability to target WebAssembly, Pongo ends up with a clean and pragmatic architecture:

-1.  **Low Latency**: The client predicts frame-perfect input.
-2.  **High Security**: The server has final authority, preventing cheating.
+1. **Low latency** through client-side prediction.
+2. **Strong authority** via deterministic server simulation.
-3.  **Low Cost**: Running game loops on the Edge (Durable Objects) allows for scalable infrastructure without managing fleet servers.
+3. **Low operational overhead** by running game loops at the edge.

-This architecture proves that you don't need a massive dedicated server fleet to build a responsive multiplayer game in 2024.
+You don’t need a traditional fleet of dedicated servers to build a responsive multiplayer game in 2024 — but you do need to be deliberate about determinism, networking, and cost.

+---

 ## A Note on AI-Assisted Development

-This project was built using [Google Antigravity](https://antigravity.google/) with multiple AI models:
+This project was built with heavy AI assistance — but not in a “one prompt and done” way.

--   **Claude Opus 4 (Thinking)**: Used for complex architectural decisions and debugging subtle issues like MCTS AI logic and prediction/reconciliation edge cases.
--   **Gemini 2.5 Pro**: Used for substantial refactoring, implementing new features, and detailed code reviews.
--   **Gemini 2.5 Flash**: Used for quick iterations, formatting, linting fixes, and routine changes.

-The combination proved effective: slower "thinking" models for problems requiring deep reasoning, faster models for high-volume changes.
+I used Google Antigravity with multiple models, picking slower, reasoning-heavy models for hard problems and faster models for iteration, refactoring, and routine cleanup.
+That division of labour turned out to be a very effective workflow.